sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### AddBoolArray

-Adds an array of boolean values to the shared context data.
+Adds an array of Boolean values to the shared context data.

 *Parameters:*